TU-Dublin-DT080A-3-Team-Project/ominous-penguin/Project-Files/Info-On-Blockchain.md

-### This file can be used to store any information relating to blockchains & cryptocurrency that we can use for our project report ###
+# This file can be used to store any information relating to blockchains & cryptocurrency that we can use for our project report ###
 Ensure sources are referenced etc...

-# Format of single block within blockchain:
+### Format of single block within blockchain:
+---
 block = {

   'INDEX' - Positional index in blockchain

-  'TIMESTAMP' -
+  'TIMESTAMP' - Timestamp allocated to transaction

   'TRANSACTION'{

     'SENDER' - Address of Sender

     'RECIPIENT' - Address of Recipient

-    'AMOUNT' - Transaction Amount
+    'AMOUNT' - Transaction Amount}

+  'PROOF' - Produced by Proof of Work Algorithm

+  'PREVIOUS-HASH' - Hash Value of previous block (Important for blockchain integrity)

 }
-  'PROOF' - Produced by Proof of Work Algorithm 'PREVIOUS-HASH' - Hash Value of previous block (Important for blockchain integrity) }